Sewing clamps or sewing birds were devices used by a

 featured and had pincushions, thread cutters, small drawers,

-scissor sharpeners or other features to help with the sewing related task at hand.
+scissor sharpeners or other features to help with the sewing related tasks at hand.
 Some can be quite elaborate, others

 very plain and utilitarian.